Employee retention

 • Wellness apps to help manage stress and symptoms of burnout

 Essentially, talent retention solutions allow you to implement the strategies above with less people power.
-For example, your CEO can’t congratulate everyone on a successful project in person – but company-wide recognition from senior management on an employee app (like Blink!) will be warmly received.
+For example, your CEO can’t congratulate everyone on a successful project in person – but company-wide recognition from senior management on an employee experience app will be warmly received.

 Or, you may not have the budget or flexibility in working hours to offer all training in person.
 A learning management system helps employees pick up the skills needed to progress whilst on their break, so that the likelihood of them leaving for another position is reduced.